• Skip to primary navigation

 So all you have to do is add some flavor.

-I'm making this Mexican style, so to get some flavor into the shell I decide to use some well-seasoned ground beef, just like I use in my taco mixture ... ground beef, onions, chili powder, oregano, cumin, garlic, and onion powders (or fresh chopped garlic when I desire), and some cayenne for heat.
+I'm making this Mexican style, so to get some flavor into the shell I decided to use some well-seasoned ground beef, just like I use in my taco mixture ... ground beef, onions, chili powder, oregano, cumin, garlic, and onion powders (or fresh chopped garlic when I desire), and some cayenne for heat.

 So for these "boats" (they do look like boats don't they?), I start with my well-flavored ground meat, and to add some deeper flavors I add poblano pepper, along with fresh in-season corn.